 Roughly the same size as a credit card, Raspberry Pi is an example of a single-board computer, which has all the basic hardware components of a computer (processor, memory, etc.) and various extensions (USB, HDMI, video, sound, etc.).
 A micro SD card serves as a hard drive while also providing the operating system.
 The Debian-based Raspbian is recommended, but other Linux distributions and special Windows versions can also be used.
 A micro USB charger (for example, a smartphone charger) can be used as the power supply.
 An internet connection can be set up with a network cable over the Ethernet interface.
 The USB sockets make it easy to connect various external devices, such as a mouse, keyboard or external hard drive.
 The HDMI connection is the simplest way to connect a screen to the Raspberry Pi device.
 The device also comes with several pins, which can be programmed for additional functions.

-20 useful Raspberry Pi projects to do at home
+25 useful Raspberry Pi projects you can try at home

 Raspberry Pi’s applications are wonderfully diverse.
 In addition to fulfilling many standard tasks, the micro-computer has evolved to perform more unusual jobs.
 To implement a Raspberry Pi project, users sometimes require a lot of preliminary knowledge, and at other times require barely any.
 But if you’re interested in a project, lack of prior knowledge shouldn’t be an obstacle.
 On the contrary, the Pi has been specifically designed for experimentation with the circuit board and to help users develop new computing skills.

 The internet provides a wealth of information on Raspberry Pi’s various uses, alongside tips on implementation of different applications and projects.
 The following examples highlight the range of possibilities the micro-computer offers.
 Below, you’ll also find links to some of the most popular and helpful projects, alongside brief guides on how to implement them.